charmaine211/AfstuderenOU/README.md

 - `dataset`: Here, you'll organise your training and validation datasets.
 You can name this directory as you see fit.
   - `train`: This folder contains subdirectories for each class in your training dataset.
 The name "train" is mandatory for training purposes.
   - `val`: Similar to the train directory, this folder houses validation dataset subdirectories.
 The name "val" is required for validation purposes.
-    - `class_...`: Each subdirectory corresponds to a specific classification class (e.g., class_1, class_2, etc.), containing the dataset related to that class.
+    - `class_...`: When training on image classification each subdirectory corresponds to a specific classification class (e.g., class_1, class_2, etc.), containing the dataset related to that class.
+      This file is not necessary when training on object detection.

 To start, we'll create a root file named driver_gaze_direction and add the following structures: